Connor-McCartney/Connor-McCartney.github.io/_pages/misc/qemu.md

 Click 'create a new VM' then follow the prompts until 'customize configuration before install'

+Windows 10 will be selected for Windows 11 - this is okay

 Click XML and then delete these lines:

 ```